hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 6. Close Payment Channel

-Close the specified payment channel.
+Finalize the current balance of the payment channel on the blockchain and withdraw the amount corresponding to this user from the channel.

 *Parameters*